 These free Portuguese lessons will teach you how to improve your Portuguese knowledge and pronunciation immensely.
-Make sure that you use Rocket Record, our voice recognition technology (available on Chrome only at this stage) to get your Portuguese pronunciation perfect!
+Make sure that you use Rocket Record, our voice recognition technology to get your Portuguese pronunciation perfect!

 At the bottom of each Portuguese lesson you will find the Testing section.
 Using these scientifically designed tests will help your recall of all the Portuguese that you have learned!

 In these articles you will find information on common Portuguese phrases.
 Want to know how to say "I love you" in Portuguese?
 Or perhaps just some funny Portuguese phrases?
 Check these out.

 This series of Portuguese lessons on questions will cover all that you need to know to be able to ask (and respond to) the questions that you will most commonly use in Brazil and other Portuguese speaking countries.

 This series of Portuguese lessons covers all the different Portuguese salutations.
 From "Hello" to "Good bye" and everything in between, these lessons will help you become the ultimate in politeness when you encounter Portuguese speaking people!

 These free Portuguese language lessons are all about learning Portuguese time, days and months.
 You’ll quickly learn how to ask for the time and tell others what time it is.